nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 This is why I view Logos subscriptions more along the lines of a payment plan.
 You’re paying your way towards a Legacy Fallback License and even have the option to pay for two years up front, earning you five months free!

-And again, any books or content you purchases are yours forever and accessible.
+And again, any books or content you purchase are yours forever and accessible.

 ## What about Logos Libraries?
 ![](/assets/images/l10-cost-and-affordability-illu-1-2x.png)